mjt-books/python-book/chapters/chapter-19.md

 4. Run the test locally (e.g., with pytest) and verify it passes quickly.

+**Optional enhancements:**
-Optional: Add a `--max-duration-seconds` parameter and assert that the CI mode run finishes within a loose time bound on your machine.
+- Add a `--max-duration-seconds` parameter and assert that the CI mode run finishes within a loose time bound on your machine.
+- Add a second smoke test that runs on GPU (if available) and is skipped automatically on CPU-only environments.

 ### 5. Wire your smoke test into your CI configuration

-**Goal:** Make the smoke test run automatically on each change.
+**Goal (minimum viable):** Make the smoke test run automatically on each change in a CPU-only CI job.

 This exercise is more about CI glue than Python, but it closes the loop.